Are you searching for where to go apple picking in New Jersey?

 Wightman’s Farm is located at 1111 Mount Kemble Ave in Morristown.
 (973) 425-9819.

-- Season: Apple picking starts in August and goes through October 2021.
+- Season: Apple picking starts in August and goes through October 2023.
+Early apples are available now!
 Call for more information.

 Passaic County NJ Apple Orchards